0xilis/RandomShortcutsRev/ShortcutsSigning.md

 I've not looked at iCloud signing that much.
 Any iCloud signed shortcuts are available on iCloud (hence the name) - hell if you take a look at an iCloud signed shortcut, you'll see its identifier, which placing into icloud.com/shortcuts/(id) will show the shortcut.

 As far as contact signing goes I've looked into it more.

+So first let's get into importing contact signed shortcuts.
+The method -[WFShortcutSigningContext validateAppleIDValidationRecordWithCompletion:]: validates that the shortcut is shared from a contact.
+SFAppleIDClient, from privateframework sharing.framework is used (though actually only SFAppleIDAccount), as it uses [SFAppleIDClient myAccountWithError:]).
+The method first checks [[[[[SFAppleIDClient alloc]init]myAccountWithError:nil]altDSID]isEqualToString:[self appleIDValidationRecord]].
+Aka, if the DSID of the apple account matches up with the contact signed shortcut, it will allow importing of the shortcut.
+It doesn't even check if private sharing is enabled since it just assumes that since DSID is the same it's from the user and not a contact.
+If not, all hope is not lost!
+Checks if private sharing is enabled, and if so, checks valid phone hashes / email hashes associated with SFAppleIDClient (the hashes are SHA256).
+If hash match, allow import of contact signed shortcut.

 to be continued